Learn basic HTML formatting you can use to format content in your posts and pages …

-WordPress Visual Editor
+WordPress Visual/Text Editor

 Link To Author Page In WordPress Blog Post

 In this case, we want to create an author description …

-Scroll down to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….
+Scroll down the screen to the About Yourself section and paste your content into the Biographical Info text box ….

-Remember to click Update Profile to save your changes …
+Remember to click the Update Profile button to save your changes …

 WordPress HTML lets you add custom HTML to both the page and post body and head sections.

 WordPress HTML.
 (Screenshot source: plugin website)